Zaid-Ajaj/the-elmish-book/chapters/elm/conditional-rendering.md

         button [ OnClick (fun _ -> dispatch Decrement) ] [ str "-" ] ]
 ```

 In Elmish applications, it very common to extract pieces of `render` outside of it to little functions.
 This makes it better to read and maintain especially when you have a lot of nested elements.
-In the above example, we definitely didn't need to refactor but I just wanted to make the point clear.
+In the above example, it was simple enough and we definitely didn't need to refactor but I just wanted to make the point clear as this will come up a lot more often.

 ### Conditional Rendering Using `if ... then ... else`